karakasis/STS_AutoRoute/README.md

 ## Launch

+  (No need for restart anymore just look at UPDATE#2 above.
+I will update repo in the weekend 24-25 March.)

 - Run STS_AutoRoute.exe or STS_AutoRoute.jar (Java required)
 - Select this file : SlayTheSpire.log located within your Steam folder.
 (BETA: \sendToDevs\logs\SlayTheSpire.log)
 - Open Slay the Spire and start a new run.
 - From the moment you see the map of the run, close the game and a pop up will appear.
-  (Will have to test in the weekend 24-25 March, probably this has been fixed)
 - Load the new Layout on the app, and then open the game back either from Steam or from the top left Steam icon.
 - Optimize preferences and find route.
 - After every boss kill you will have to repeat steps 4-5.
 (Or wait until log is refreshed but that would take a while)